 Pro tip: Don’t forget to carry water with you – the Ramparts Walk has no shaded areas – and wear comfortable walking shoes.
 The recommended time to visit is during the cooler months of spring or autumn, or in the morning hours during the heat of the summer.

-Although the Via Dolorosa has attracted Christian pilgrims since the fourth century, the stone pedestrian route is still one of the best ways to visit the Old City’s churches and chapels.
+Although the Via Dolorosa has attracted Christian pilgrims since the fourth century, the stone pedestrian route is still one of the best ways to visit the churches and chapels in the Old City.
 Follow the route with a tour, or by walking the Via Dolorosa alone, to understand the important role Jerusalem plays in the Christian faith.
-Among the must-see stops along the route are: the Church of the Holy Sepulchre, the Convent of the Sisters of Zion, a Roman Catholic convent near the Via Dolorosa and the Ecce Homo Arch, believed by some to be the site where Jesus, sentenced to be crucified, was presented to the crowds by Pontius Pilate.
+Among the must-see stops along the route are: the Church of the Holy Sepulchre; the Convent of the Sisters of Zion, a Roman Catholic convent near the Via Dolorosa; and the Ecce Homo Arch, believed by some to be the site where Jesus, sentenced to be crucified, was presented to the crowds by Pontius Pilate.

-Pro tip: Time your visit to coincide with one of the traditional Friday afternoon processions along the Stations of the Cross to see re-enactments of events that bring the Christian Quarter’s history to life.
+Pro tip: Time your visit to coincide with one of the traditional Friday afternoon processions along the Stations of the Cross to see re-enactments that bring the Christian Quarter’s history to life.

 One of the most popular attractions in Jerusalem is the Western Wall Plaza in the Old City, which is busy at every hour of the day with people of all faiths praying, meditating or simply taking in this wondrous, ancient site.
 Many write a wish or a prayer on a piece of paper and leave it in one of the cracks of the wall.
 This is a spiritual and cathartic experience that can help them to refocus on what is important in their lives.